 All hail the curling tong.
 For anyone with straight or mildly wavy hair, these soft, disheveled loose waves will always look effortless.
-Arm yourself with a texturizing spray like Oribe Dry Texturising Spray (£41).
-If you need help in the curling department, we've got you covered.
+Arm yourself with a texturizing spray like Oribe Dry Texturising Spray ($46).

 There's something rather chic about slicking your whole head of hair back to make way for rather some glowy makeup.
-This tight silhouette works on Afro, curly, wavy and straight hair, and you'll find Bumble and bumble's Curl Anti-Humidity Gel-Oil (£25) a godsend for warding off crispy strands.
-See here for more wet-look hair inspiration.
+This tight silhouette works on Afro, curly, wavy and straight hair, and you'll find Bumble and bumble's Curl Anti-Humidity Gel-Oil ($30) a godsend for warding off crispy strands.

 Ah, the trusty hair tuck.
 When this hairstyle first came round, we didn't think it would catch on.
 But it has.
 And it's been keeping our necks warm ever since.

-Ribbons may have been a massive hit on this season's catwalks, but their reign outlasts the fashion cycle.
+Ribbons may have been a massive hit on the catwalks, but their reign outlasts the fashion cycle.
 Use yours as an Alice band, a bow to tie around a low bun or wrap tightly around the top of a ponytail and let the lengths hang free.

-The Olsen twins are experts in nonchalant hair, as proven by Ashley's low slung messy knot.
-It's a great way to disguise greasy roots between wash days, but Ouai's Dry Shampoo Foam (£24) will help too.
+Solange Knowles is an expert in nonchalant hair, as proven by her low slung messy knot.
+It's a great way to disguise greasy roots between wash days, but Ouai's Dry Shampoo Foam ($28) will help too.